Skip to content

 Yes, you can beat the market.

 But you need to understand how, when, and why.
+Answering such questions today will lead us to the following conclusion:

 The question isn’t whether you can beat the market.
 You can.
-The question is “why bother trying?”
+The question is “Why bother trying?”

 Myth: “Nobody Can Beat the Market”